They Turned Up Again

 Late in the afternoon on conference check-in day I was hanging down at the shore of Lake Victoria, chewing all this over while watching the various birds who were out and about — cattle egrets preening, a pied kingfisher helicoptering, marabou storks stalking.
 All carrying on as only birds do.

-As I finished sharing my thoughts with my Heavenly Father and stood up to head back up the low hill to the lodge, I saw a flock of the largest bee-eaters I’d ever seen zoom in to perch all through the only big shade tree nearby.
+As I finished sharing my thoughts with Jesus and stood to return up the low hill towards the lodge, I saw the largest flock of the biggest sized bee-eaters I’d ever seen zoom in to perch on the only big shade tree nearby.

-I carefully edged closer to observe them.
-There were maybe two hundred.
+I carefully edged closer to observe them and get a quick count.
+More than two hundred.
 Wow!

-Beautiful things, busy chattering away while constantly perch swapping.
-I wondered whether the tree might be their nightly roost.
-But about twenty minutes later, as dusk dropped in, they suddenly lifted and headed south.
+Beautiful things, chattering noisily while constantly perch swapping.
+I wondered whether this large tree might be their regular nightly roosting spot.
+Twenty minutes later, as dusk dropped in, they suddenly lifted and headed directly south over the lake while gaining altitude until I could no longer make them out in the distance.

 Gone.

-Straight away I remembered my last encounter with bee-eaters in Tanzania.
+It was then I remembered my last encounter with bee-eaters.

 So I asked God if He was up to something again.
-He seemed to say yes, but I knew I wanted to hear that so didn’t trust my hearing overly much.
+He seemed to say yes, but I knew I wanted to believe it so didn’t feel like trusting my hearing overly much.

-God moved in some remarkable ways clearing obstacles some people threw up that we thought insurmountable.
-Some cleared right at the last possible minute.
-Our resulting wonderful ten-day trip to Tanzania became a real His-story.
+God moved in some remarkable ways clearing away obstacles different folk threw up that we thought insurmountable.
+Some only removed at the last hour.
+Our resulting wonderful ten-day trip became a real His-story.

-Eden got to meet her pal Elizabeth.
+Eden met her pal Elizabeth.
 Tears of joy and all that.

-I got to greet familiar faces and visit the old haunts I loved.
+I got to greet familiar faces and visit the fabulous old haunts I still missed.

 My closest Ugandan workmate came with us.
-He was a great help with the huge driving load and dealing with the mechanical issues the old 4WD Toyota Carib wagon gave us.
-He also learnt a lot about me, and about new-to-him farming ideas and practices through meeting many of the people I’d worked with over my years there and through inspecting their current projects.
-This built a solid level of trust between us that was a real boon to our work upon returning to Mbale.
+He was a great help with the huge driving load and dealing with the mechanical issues the old four wheel drive Toyota Carib gave us.
+He also learnt a lot about me, and about new-to-him farming ideas and practices through meeting the people I’d worked with over my years there and through inspecting their current projects.
+This built a solid level of trust between us that was a real boon to our work upon our return to Mbale.

 Within days of our return to Uganda, the new NGO approval finally came through, clearing the way for the proper work permit process to begin.

-I can’t speak for others, but I know this: in all the many times I stayed at The Kingfisher during the next eighteen months, I never saw bee-eaters again, despite keeping a sharp lookout.
+I can’t speak for others, but I do know this: in all the many times I stayed at The Kingfisher over the next eighteen months, I never saw even one single bee-eater, nevermind a flock of over two hundred, again despite keeping a sharp lookout.

 Maybe you’d call that coincidence?